-Two awards, up to $50,000 each will be awarded annually.
-If funds are necessary to continue the initiative beyond the year of funding, departments/faculties need to provide evidence that additional funding will be available to assure sustainability of the initiative.
+This program has annual funding of $100,000.
+Awards of up to $15,000 each will be available annually.
+If funds are necessary to continue the initiative beyond the year of funding, departments/faculties must provide evidence that additional funding will be available to assure sustainability of the initiative.

-As the initiative is intended to transform curriculum at the program level, proposals will be accepted from department heads and deans of faculties.
-The application should consist of one printed copy plus one electronic copy (as a single file in Word or PDF format).
-The printed copy should be submitted to:
+As the initiative is intended to transform curriculum at the program level, proposals will be accepted from Department Heads, Undergraduate Chairs and Deans of Faculties.
+The application should consist of one electronic copy (as a single file in Word or PDF format) submitted to firstname.lastname@example.org

 There are three parts to the proposal submission: